Jeremiah Masoli: 2009 season

-2010 season

 On January 25, 2010, Masoli and teammate Garrett Embry were identified as suspects in a theft on the University of Oregon campus.
 On March 12, 2010, Masoli pleaded guilty to second-degree burglary, receiving 12 months probation.
 Masoli was then suspended for the entire 2010 season by head coach Chip Kelly.

 In June 2010, Masoli was cited for misdemeanor drug and traffic offenses, and was dismissed from the team.
 He later pleaded guilty to marijuana possession and a moving violation stemming from the traffic stop.
 Prior to his being kicked off the team, he would have been eligible to play in the 2011 season had he satisfied the requirements set forth by Kelly.

 Media outlets reported on July 25, 2010, that Masoli had sent his scholarship release papers to a number of schools, notably Ole Miss.
 The report included Ole Miss rival Mississippi State, Hawaii, UNLV, Louisiana Tech, and Syracuse.
 Masoli would presumably be eligible to play in the 2010 season after completing his undergraduate degree at Oregon; he would need to enroll in graduate study not currently offered at Oregon in order to be eligible at the next institution.

+Ole Miss

+2010 Season

 On August 31, 2010, the NCAA denied Masoli's waiver for immediate eligibility at Ole Miss.
 In a press release, the NCAA stated that the transfer exception cited in Masoli's case is intended for students pursuing new academic study, not avoiding disciplinary punishments.
 Ole Miss appealed the decision, and school officials expected a response from the NCAA before Ole Miss's second game of 2010.
 Ole Miss coach Houston Nutt expressed his disagreement with the NCAA's ruling; some reports suggested that Masoli was likely to be named a team captain for 2010 given his eligibility.
 On September 3, 2010, the ad hoc NCAA Subcommittee for Legislative Relief granted Ole Miss's appeal, allowing Masoli to play immediately in the 2010 home opener versus Jacksonville State University.

 For the season at Ole Miss, Masoli was 169-of-296 for 2,039 yards, 14 touchdowns, and thirteen interceptions.
 In addition, he rushed 121 times for 544 yards and six touchdowns, and he punted three times, averaging 43.7 yards per kick.

 On April 9, 2011, at the Ole Miss Spring game, Masoli was honored with the 2010 Leadership Award from the Birmingham Alumni Club.